KhangNguyen22/Self-driving-Robot-ELEC1601/README.md

 Spent a total of 18 hours to finish this project.

 Note: This project ended up in the Hall of Fame for best projects of 2019.
+Credit goes to the other excellent team members: Stephen Dudley, Cameron Abbott and Joshua Blair.